Our Team

 Director

-Kendall is an alum from UBC Forestry’s Conservation program.
+Kendall (they/she) is an alum from UBC Forestry’s Conservation program.
 They have focused their career in the nonprofit sector, through volunteering and employment for organizations such as Stanley Park Ecology Society and Galiano Conservancy Association.
 Kendall is a wetland biologist that travels around the province with the BC Wildlife Federation surveying, maintaining, and restoring wetlands.

 Kendall discovered IMERSS through the Paddling for Biodiversity 2023 fundraiser.
 With Kendall’s enthusiasm for conservation, they hope to spread awareness of all the incredible work IMERSS does for the Salish Sea.